How to Treat Urinary Incontinence After a Hysterectomy

 8. Eat a Healthy Diet

-Eat fresh vegetables and fruits, consume lots of fiber, drink enough water, and avoid bladder irritants, such as spicy foods, alcohol, caffeine, and certain citrus fruits.
+Eating bladder-friendly, healthy foods can help you recover after major surgery and improve your overall urinary health.
+Focus on fresh vegetables and fruits, get plenty of fiber, drink enough water, and avoid bladder irritants, such as spicy foods, alcohol, caffeine, and certain citrus fruits.

 About the Author